tessamcdonnel/STAT-217-R-Course/chapter4.md

 - take another random sample of 20 from the same variable, but assign this sample to `sample2`
 - After clicking 'Submit Answer', look at the contents of `sample1` and `sample2`.
 Are they the same?
 *** =hint
+Make sure you follow the format: `sample(dataset$variable, number)` with specified dataset, variable and number.
 *** =pre_exercise_code
 ```{r}
 source("https://www.openintro.org/stat/data/peanut_allergy.R")